Marina Malpica: 2023

 Malpica qualified to the ribbon final at Baku World Cup and finished in 8th place.
 In early June, she won the ball final at the Pan American Championships and finished 6th in the all-around.
 In late June, she competed at the Central American and Caribbean Games in San Salvador, where she won five golds and a silver - a gold in the team event with Ledia Juárez, Karla Diaz, and the senior group, and every individual final except for the clubs final, where she was silver behind Juárez.

 She represented Mexico at the 2023 World Championships in Valencia, Spain; she finished in 29th place in the all-around qualifications and did not qualify to the final.
 Her best result was 13th place with ribbon.

 In November, she competed at the 2023 Pan American Games.
 There was one Olympic berth available at the competition, which Malpica narrowly lost to Evita Griskenas.
 She ended the all-around in 4th place.
 Although she had qualified for all four event finals, she did not medal in any of them, which were dominated by the Brazilian gymnasts.
 Malpica made comments on her social media criticizing the Brazilian gymnasts and accusing the judges of bias based on nationality.
 She later apologized to the Brazilian gymnasts and deleted her comments, but she did not take back her comments about the judges.

 2024

 Malpica competed at the 2024 World Cup in Sofia, where she placed 30th.
 At the 2024 Pan American Championships in Guatemala City, she won bronze in the ribbon final behind Maria Eduarda Alexandre and Bárbara Domingos.

 2025

 On 4-6 April, she competed at the Sofia World Cup, where she took 35th place in the all-around.
 On April 18-20, she competed at the Baku World Cup and finished 42nd in the all-around.
+In June, Malpica represented Mexico at the 2025 Pan American Championships in Asunción, Paraguay.
+She ended on 7th place in all-around.
+In July, she competed at the World Challenge Cup in Cluj-Napoca and took 44th place in the all-around.